Is Property Investment Still Worth It?

 Joseph Darby

-New Zealand property faces headwinds, is it still a worthwhile investment?
+New Zealand property has faced headwinds, is it still a worthwhile investment?

 Property investment has been a great method of wealth creation for many New Zealanders over the years, especially for generations including the baby boomers.
 However, a lot has changed over recent years, which begs the question: is property investment still worth it?